 It was also shown that comparing fractal dimension values related to modelled imperviousness to imperviousness represented in high resolution GIS datasets allows to quantify how well imperviousness is represented in urban hydrological models.
-These results open perspectives for the development of tools to verify whether a hydrological model properly represents the degree of imperviousness in a catchment and also to study urbanisation patterns emerging at different degrees of imperviousness.
-Such insights could latter be used in support of hydrological analysis as well as other urban development analyses.
+These results can be used to verify whether a hydrological model properly represents the degree of imperviousness in a catchment and it can be used to study urbanisation patterns emerging at different degrees of imperviousness.
+Such insights can be used in support of hydrological analysis as well as other urban development analyses.